DJercic/Ethereum-stats/README.md

 $ yarn start
 ```

-## Issues
+## Improvements

-### Smart contract storage
+### Smart contract

-Currently the contract is just appending Stats to a variable.
+- Currently the contract is just appending Stats to a variable.
 How much "Stats" is possible to save on ethereum blockchain?
 What's the price?

+- Gas optimizations, which I'm sure there is plenty

+### Code optimizations

+- Error handling in general (always a problem with typescript), one case stands out and that is http connection timeout (or web socket timeouts in this case)
+- Stale/dead web socket connection to ethereum node (didn't see this one happen but I'm sure it can)

+### Tests

+- Update number of unit tests, especially for src/sync.ts
+- Local node to test run integrations test on the blockchain
+- E2E test which connects the database and the ethereum blockchain

-###
+### Features

-## The Plan

-1. Setup project, basic typescript. &check;
-2. MVP for reading form Ethereum blockchain &check;
-   1. Try connecting to the blockchain and read blocks/transactions &check;
-   2. Based on data structures and relation ships define which database will be used &check;
-   3. Setup a ethereum service as an abstraction for reading. &check;
-3. MVP for Smart Contract &check;
-   1. Develop & publish smart contract &check;
-4. Connect service to Smart Contract &check;
-5. Look for edge cases when reading from Ethereum blockchain
+- Currently if the process fails and restarts after X amount of days, the non synced stats will not be written to the ethereum blockchain.
+I would add another database entity Stats which would stand for all the daily stats already written to the blockchain.

 ### ToDo's